issue

 REPORTS: PET SHOP PUPPIES

-A website called www.petshoppuppies.org helps consumers obtain information about the breeder/broker of their dog, if purchased from a pet store.
-The reports on their website show both healthy and unhealthy dogs purchased.
+A website called www.petshoppuppies.org (no longer in operational) helped consumers obtain information about the breeder/broker of their dog, if purchased from a pet store.
+The reports on tisr website showed both healthy and unhealthy dogs purchased.

-The postings for Kathy Bauck's kennel is lengthy (33 different reports entered for dogs purchased between the years 2002 and 2008); the majority of reports posted show unhealthy dogs purchased.
+The postings for Kathy Bauck's kennel was lengthy (33 different reports entered for dogs purchased between the years 2002 and 2008); the majority of reports posted showed unhealthy dogs purchased.

-Examples of the consumer reports (from the link above) are below, showing a variety of years and pet stores.
+Examples of the consumer reports gathered by petshoppuppies are below, showing a variety of years and pet stores.
 Each puppy purchased within each report came from Kathy Bauck, as a breeder — one indicates Bauck as a broker.
 Report states dog breed, date purchased, pet shop and dog's health condition.

 ID: 7214